 By November, the park was offering a Falcon’s Fury GoPro Experience.
 A temporary booth was set up between Falcon’s Fury and Painted Camel Bazaar, and when operating guests could rent a GoPro and harness to capture their experience on the ride.
 The park provided the guest with a digital copy of the experience, along with an offer for $5 off any PhotoKey product and five free rings to play at Pantopia Ring Toss.
 The cost was $29.95.

 Thrill Factor, a series on Travel Channel, debuted on August 12, 2015.
 In that episode, hosts Kari Byron and Tory Belleci took on Falcon’s Fury and explained the science behind the ride and its appeal to adrenaline junkies.

 In the summer of 2018, Falcon’s Fury went down for an unannounced refurbishment, from the beginning of July through August 18, reopening on August 19, 2018.
-While the park did not give details on the reason for the closure, several park ambassadors indicated a lightning strike was the cause of the extended downtime.
+While the park did not give details on the reason for the closure, several park ambassadors indicated to guests a lightning strike was the cause of the extended downtime.